Primates in Uganda

 Primates are animals which to some degree retain a primitive body plan which they share with other unrelated arboreal mammals such as squirrels, tree shrews and possums.
-They are long backed and short necked with five-fingered, clinging hands and feet.
+Primates are long backed and short necked with five-fingered, clinging hands and feet.
 The fore-arms are linked to the chest by collar bones and the head has forward-oriented eyes and short flexible neck.
-Owing to their locomotive techniques, they have developed specialized features e.g. relatively slow and careful climbers have a powerful grip in their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs and well developed bi-focal vision which helps them assess distance and space.
+Owing to their locomotive techniques, primates have developed specialized features e.g. relatively slow and careful climbers have a powerful grip in their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs and well developed bi-focal vision which helps them assess distance and space.

 Primates feed on a variety of ripe and soft fruits while flowers, nectar, buds, young and mature leaves supplement their diet.
 As a result of feeding on various large quantities of food, it has led to early specialization of lineages.
 Primates have a weak sense of smell which can be attributed to a high sense of touch and vision as a means of exploring and surviving in a world of branches.
 In Africa, the primates are sub-divided in the order of apes and old monkeys which further sub-divides into other classes as it is shown below;

 On average, a female chimpanzee weighs 30kg while a male one is between 26 and 40kg.

-A chimpanzee is a strong ape which has long, tufted black hair, bare face, bare prominent ears and bare parts of the abdomen.
+A chimpanzee is a strong ape in the primates family which has long, tufted black hair, bare face, bare prominent ears and bare parts of the abdomen.
 It has brows which are rounded and the margins of the nostrils are scarcely raised.
 Female chimpanzees are slightly lighter than males and manifest a pink swelling of the ano-genital skin which declines in size due to the cycle of the menstrual period.